1. How do I know what size boots my horse needs?

 3. What is the proper way to put my Iconoclast Boots on?

-Putting our Iconoclast boots on your horse is rather simple. (see application video on our website) Start by opening all velcro straps, then place the open boot (follow markings inside boots for correct legs) placing the boot in the palm of your hand, apply the side facing you to be even with the frontal portion of cannon bone, notice the horizontal pleat sewn into boot body should be in the center of the fetlock joint so that vertical fitting is proper.
+Putting our Iconoclast boots on your horse is rather simple. (see application video under the sizing tab) Start by opening all velcro straps, then place the open boot (follow markings inside boots for correct legs) placing the boot in the palm of your hand, apply the side facing you to be even with the frontal portion of cannon bone, notice the horizontal pleat sewn into boot body should be in the center of the fetlock joint so that vertical fitting is proper.
 Once you are in place, simply start attaching the velcro straps starting from top working your way down the leg.
 When you reach the lower sling straps, pull the first strap around the base of the fetlock and attach at a 45-degree angle, pulling upward on the base of the fetlock.
 Then pull the second sling strap around the base of the fetlock applying it at 45-degrees and creating an X fashion on the front of the boot that lifts and cradles the base of the fetlock, creating a perfect 360-degree lifting cradle for the sesamoidial region of your horse’s legs.
 The tension used should be “pretty snug” enough to keep your boots in proper position.
 This tension will not allow the boots to slip, turn or allow dirt to enter under the boots from top or bottom.

 4. Is sweating under the boots harmful to the horse?